yehanxuan/BatchReMeasure/README.md

 # BatchReMeasure
-Correct Batch effect by remeasure samples in completely confounded case-control studies.
-Currently, we only consider the control and case samples are collected in the first and second batches, respectively, and a subset of control samples are re-measured in the second batch.
-We maximize the joint the model to obtain estimates of parameters like the true effects, batch effects.
-This package can evaluate the power of the developed procedure and provide a power calculation tool.
+This package develops methods for correcting the Batch effect by remeasuring samples in completely confounded case-control studies.
+Currently, we consider the control and case samples collected in the first and second batches, respectively, and a subset of control samples are remeasured in the second batch.
+We maximize the joint model to obtain estimates of parameters like the true and batch effects.
+In addition, this package can evaluate the power of the developed procedure and provide a power calculation tool.

 # Installation
-The package can be installed using the following code.
+The package can be installed using the following code
 ```{r}
 devtools::install_github('yehanxuan/BatchReMeasure')
 library(BatchReMeasure)
 ```

 # Example with simulated data
-The following script estimates the true and batch effects on a simulated data.
+The following script estimates the true and batch effects on simulated data.
 We have both the R-version remeasure functions and the more computationally efficient C++ wrapper.
 ```{r}
 # Loading packages
 library(RConics)